Force over Distance: Chapter 14

 Young and Wray looked at her.

 “I’m guessing a normal human brain can't support the amount of data those memories would require.”
 TJ shrugged.
-“When he’s with Destiny, his cognition’s shared with an entire starship.
+“When he’s with Destiny, his cognition’s shared with a starship.
 A human mind isn’t built to lay down memories that vast.”

 Wray nodded.
-“And, to be clear, you two know he doesn’t remember because—you've talked to him?”
-Young could hear the anxiety in her tone.
+“And, to be clear, you two know he doesn’t remember because you've talked to him?”
+Young heard the note of anxiety in her voice.
 “Will he be all right?”

 “We think so,” TJ said cautiously.
-“It was more touch than go for a while there, but he seems to be recovering.”
+“It was more touch than go for a while there, but he’s recovering.”

 Wray nodded, then looked at Young.
 “Colonel,” she said quietly, “I appreciate you're concerned about him.
 I am too.
 But your presence is needed amongst the crew.
 Badly.
 There were five instances of unexpected consciousness-swaps on the stones, not to mention the trauma of an unexplained systems failure.
 People were caught out alone.
 In the dark.”